Protesters call for bail reform law to be left alone, legislators say changes needed

-NEW YORK (WABC) -- Dozens of people protested on the steps of City Hall in Manhattan Friday any reform to New York's new bail reform law.
+NEW YORK (WABC) -- Dozens of people protested on the steps of City Hall in Manhattan Friday any change to New York's new bail reform law.

 "We won't change one word of it.
 We stand and we won't go back," said Hazel Dukes, president of the NAACP.